Nvidia GeForce RTX 5050 specifications and in-depth review

 Has Double Precision Floating Point (DPFP)

-The Nvidia GeForce RTX 5050 delivers strong performance with a base GPU clock speed of 2310 MHz, which can boost up to 2570 MHz under turbo conditions.
-It offers a floating-point performance of 13.16 TFLOPS and a pixel rate of 82.24 GPixel/s, ensuring high-quality visuals.
-With 2560 shading units and 80 texture mapping units (TMUs), it handles complex textures and rendering tasks efficiently.
-The GPU memory operates at 1750 MHz, while the card also supports Double Precision Floating Point (DPFP) calculations, adding flexibility for professional workloads.
+The Nvidia GeForce RTX 5050 runs at a base GPU clock of 2310 MHz, boosting up to 2570 MHz in turbo mode, and delivers 13.16 TFLOPS of floating-point performance alongside a pixel rate of 82.24 GPixel/s and a texture rate of 205.6 GTexels/s.
+These figures are supported by 2560 shading units, 80 texture mapping units (TMUs), and 32 render output units (ROPs), with the GPU memory running at 1750 MHz.
+The card also includes Double Precision Floating Point (DPFP) support, adding capability for workloads that require 64-bit precision computation.

 Memory: